-Hong Kong Protests: Demonstrators Demand Inquiry Into Police Tactics Amid Standoff
+Hong Kong Protests Turn Violent As Clashes Erupt Between Demonstrators And Masked Mob

-Tens of thousands of protesters returned to the streets of Hong Kong on Sunday, as opposition to an unpopular extradition bill transformed into a demand that an independent investigation be conducted into the forceful tactics used by police during previous demonstrations.
+The unrest at the train station came after hours of protests, as demonstrators returned to the streets, with opposition to an unpopular extradition bill transforming into a demand that an independent investigation be conducted into the forceful tactics used by police during previous demonstrations.

+Pro-government gangsters randomly beating ppl up in Yuen Long MTR, with lawmakers and reporters being beaten by gangs.— Denise Ho (HOCC) (@hoccgoomusic) July 21, 2019

+No police had arrived on site on hour after ppl called 999 emergency line.#HongKongProtest pic.twitter.com/mXSft8jAXk

 Over the past seven weeks, millions have been demonstrating against Hong Kong leader Carrie Lam, seen by protesters as allowing an erosion of freedoms independent of mainland China.